 “I wish every eye hospital would do the same thing,” he said.
 “Usually, we’re in a conference or at an exhibition, and people come to our booth and ask us questions in isolation, and they might forget what they’ve seen or heard.”

 He mentioned that he would next be bringing Acesight to American Academy of Ophthalmology (AAO) and American Optometric Association (AOA), to ophthalmologists and optometrists who are interested in learning more about the needs of audiences with vision loss.

 Innovative education for audiences living with vision loss was exactly what Joan Daly, board member of OE Patients and member of the Association for Macular Diseases, had in mind.

 A year ago, Joan and Dorrie helped to launch the joint accessibility resources series with Manhattan Eye, Ear and Throat Hospital.
 “What we really wanted to do was to reach out to people and create awareness,” Joan said.
 “There are specific things that people need assistance with and all of this technology to use the vision they’ve got.”

 So far, OE Patients’ Accessibility Resources series has spotlighted the most popular topics from the website, including accessibility tips for key Apple products, like the iPhone, iPad and the Kindle, smart speakers, audio description, and more.

 About the Accessibility Resources Series

-The “Accessibility Resources for People with Visual Impairments” series, hosted by OE Patients, explores the latest tips, advice and news for living well with vision loss.
+The “Accessibility Resources for People with Visual Impairments” series explores the latest tips, advice and news for living well with vision loss.

-Dorrie Rush, Chief Content Officer at OEPatients.org, is the moderator and a key speaker for the series, which is held jointly with Manhattan Eye Ear and Throat Hospital, and supported by the Association for Macular Diseases.
+Dorrie Rush, Chief Content Officer at OEPatients.org, is the moderator and a key speaker for the series, which is hosted at Manhattan Eye Ear and Throat Hospital, and presented by the Association for Macular Diseases.